Gwinnett County DUI Lawyer - Gwinnett County DUI Attorney

 Gwinnett County 30-Day Warning!!

-If you are arrested for DUI in Gwinnett County you only have ten days to file for an Administrative License Suspension (ALS) Hearing.
+If you are arrested for DUI in Gwinnett County you only have thirty days to file for an Administrative License Suspension (ALS) Hearing or to request an ignition interlock device.
 You need to hire a Gwinnett County DUI Lawyer as soon as possible.
 There is a $150 filing fee charged by the State of Georgia to request the hearing.
 Your Gwinnett County DUI Attorney will file the letter to protect your right to drive.
 In cases where you have allegedly refused to submit to a breath, blood, or urine test, the potential license suspension is one year.
 In refusal cases the license suspension is a "hard suspension."
 That means the suspension is without a restricted license or limited permit.
-That is why the ten-day letter is so important.
+That is why the thirty-day letter is so important.
 Failure to have your Gwinnett County DUI Attorney send this letter is the biggest mistake made by people arrested for DUI in Gwinnett County.

 Your Gwinnett DUI Arrest